PurpleKingdomGames/ultraviolet/README.md

 GLSL is not a general purpose language like Scala is, and while it's possible to represent most of GLSL in Scala, the opposite is not true.

-GLSL is for doing maths on simple numeric data types, and as someone else described it, is "a very limited programming model."
+GLSL is for doing maths on simple numeric data types and is, as someone else described it, "a very limited programming model."

+For all that, it is _very good fun_.
 Go forth and do maths and make pretty pictures!

+## Float's.
+Everywhere.

+In GLSL 300 there are no double types.
+It was very tempting to make Ultraviolet accept `Double`s and write `Float`s for a nicer experience, but in later GLSL versions and other shader languages `Double` and `Float` are separate so Ultraviolet does 'the right thing' and the cost of some user experience.

+Long story short: If you see an mysterious errors about constructors, you probably just wrote `1.0` instead of `1.0f`.

+## Built in functions

+GLSL comes LOADED with useful functions for doing all kinds of maths.

+Since all of the implementations are well specified, Ultraviolet has fully implemented about 95% of them in Scala in order to help you write unit tests for your code.

+The other 5% that cannot be implmented are stubbed, and simply return fixed values. `texture2D` for example will always return `vec4(0.0f)`.

 ## Gotcha's, foot guns, and weird stuff